 Metal Selection Guide: Strip Versus Flat Wire

-The similarities and differences in narrow width strip, one produced by slitting flat stock, the other by drawing wire through a mill, can be seen above.
+The similarities and differences in narrow width strip, one produced by slitting coil stock, the other by flattening round wire through a mill, can be seen above.
 The four lengths on the left started as round wire; the three on the right are slit from strip.
 The curtain bracket part shown in the background can be produced by either of these methods.

 For most narrow-width applications, slit strip can be the most economical selection.
 Slitting is done on efficient, precision slitting machines which can hold close-width tolerances and make multiple cuts in a coil.

-However, when the part requirements demand deburred edges, a long continuous length without a weld, or a relatively small thickness-to-width ratio, flat wire may offer some advantages.
-These include longer continuous lengths; burr-free edges; or larger-sized packages of material.
+However, when the part requirements demand deburred edges, a long continuous length without a weld, or a relatively small thickness-to-width ratio, flat wire offers some advantages.
+These include longer continuous lengths; burr-free custom edges; or larger-sized packages of material.

 The Basics of Rolling Flat Wire Strip